 Discharging service users Number of isolation days required Does isolation need to be completed in hospital?
-COVID-19 Clinical requirement for stepdown Testing required for stepdown Patient discharging to a 10 days from symptom No. If a COVID-19 recovered patient Clinical improvement If a COVID-19 recovered patient residential setting onset (or first positive test if symptom onset undetermined) If they have completed the 10 day isolation in hospital, no further isolation should be required on is discharged to a care home before 10 day isolation has ended then 2 negative PCR tests are required before discharge at least 24 hr apart.
-If not completed 10 days isolation in hospital, they can do so in care home and do not require to start new isolation period on admission, nor require further testing. with at least some respiratory recovery.
-Absence of fever for 48 hours without use of discharged to care home before 10 day isolation has ended hen 1 negative PCR test is required preferably within 48 hours prior to discharge If not completed 10 days isolation in hospital, they can do so in care home and do not require to start new isolation period on admission, nor require further testing.
-See PHS COVID-19: information and quidance for care home settings for discharge testing details if the COVID-19 recovered patient has completed their 10 day isolation period in hospital
+COVID-19 Clinical requirement for stepdown Testing required for stepdown Patient discharging to a residential setting 10 days from symptom onset (or first positive test if symptom onset undetermined) If they have completed the 10 day isolation in hospital, no further isolation should be required on return/admissi on to the care home.
+No. If a COVID-19 recovered patient is discharged to a care home before 10 day isolation has ended then 2 negative PCR tests are required before discharge at least 24 hr apart.
+If not completed 10 days isolation in hospital, they can do so in care home and do not require to start new isolation period on admission, nor require further testing.
+Clinical improvement with at least some respiratory recovery.
+Absence of fever for 48 hours without use of antipyretics If a COVID-19 recovered patient discharged to care home before 10 day isolation has ended hen 1 negative PCR test is required preferably within 48 hours prior to discharge If not completed 10 days isolation in hospital, they can do so in care home and do not require to start new isolation period on admission, nor require further testing.
+See PHS COVID-19: information and guidance for care home settings for discharge testing details if the COVID- 19 recovered patient has completed their 10 day isolation period in hospital

 Discharging service users Number of isolation days required Does isolation need to be completed in hospital?
-COVID-19 Clinical requirement for stepdown Testing required for stepdown Patients being discharged to their own home - General 10 days from symptom onset (or first positive test if symptom onset undetermined) May complete at home (if not already completed as an inpatient) and follow Stay at home guidance.
-Once home, isolation rules in line with community self isolation requirements should be followed.
+COVID-19 Clinical requirement for stepdown Testing required for stepdown Patients being discharged to their own home - General 10 days from symptom onset (or first positive test if symptom onset undetermined) Ceasing isolation before 10 days is possible pending clinical and testing criteria laid out in 'testing required for stepdown' column.
+May revert to community stay at home guidance once discharged if isolation period has not been completed as an inpatient.
 Must be given clear advice for what to do if their symptoms worsen.
 Clinical improvement with at least some respiratory recovery.
 Absence of fever for 48 hours without use of antipyretics.
-Not routinely required Patients being discharged to their own home - someone in household is severely immunocompromi sed or at risk of severe illness Chapter 14a of the Green Book 10 days from symptom onset (or first positive test if symptom onset undetermined) Wherever possible, patient should be discharged to a different household from anyone immunocompromis ed or at severe risk of infection.
-If not possible - see 'testing required for stepdown' column. improvement with at least some respiratory recovery.
-Absence of fever for 48 hours without use of Testing for clearance is encouraged to discharge, have had no known exposure to a COVID-19 case in the 10 days prior to discharge and answer no to all of the respiratory screening questions prior to transfer.
+Not routinely required for inpatients isolating for 10 days.
+Testing may be used to cease TBPs sooner where clinical criteria is met and where 2 negative tests are achieved 24 hours apart.
+1 If either tests are positive, isolation must continue to 10 days.
+Testing is not required beyond 10 days to cease TBPs provided clinical criteria met.
+Patients being discharged to their own home - someone in household is severely immunocompromi sed or at risk of severe illness Chapter 14a of the Green Book 10 days from symptom onset (or first positive test if symptom onset undetermined) Wherever possible, patient should be discharged to a different household from anyone immunocompromis ed or at severe risk of infection.
+If not possible - see 'testing required for stepdown' column.
+Clinical improvement with at least some respiratory recovery.
+Absence of fever for 48 hours without use of antipyretics.
+Testing for clearance is encouraged